pulumi/docs/content/docs/tutorials/_index.md

 aliases: ["/docs/reference/tutorials/"]
 ---

-From VMs to Serverless to Containers, our collection of tutorials below represent a great jumping off point for cloud programmers of all shapes and sizes.
-You can deploy each of these tutorials as they are, or you can use them as a starting off point to deploy your own applications and infrastructure.
+From VMs to Serverless to Containers, our collection of tutorials below represents a great jumping-off point for cloud programmers of all kinds.
+You can deploy each of these tutorials as they are or use them as a foundation for your own applications and infrastructure.

 > **First time using Pulumi?** Visit our [Getting Started Guide]({{< relref "/docs/get-started" >}}) for a quick walk through of creating your first Pulumi program and the basic CRUD operations of the Pulumi CLI.